SylvainRoy/photographer/README.md

 And then, run one of them:
   > invoke unittest

 ## to do

 - The url should be coming from an env variable:
   - dns_name_label      = "photographer-sroy"

-- src should be move to a src directory (in another branch...)

 - invoke task should say what to do next:
   - docker_run ==> docker stop ...

+- invoke inject command

 - improve invoke env variable check.

+- port should be 80 when in azure